infimalabs/space/A15/README.md

 (<a href="#eq-bandwidth-baseline" data-reference-type="ref+Label"
 data-reference="eq-bandwidth-baseline">[eq-bandwidth-baseline]</a>),
-while providing an essential foundation for reliable state synchronization, eliminating a major source of divergence caused by floating-point variance.
+while providing an essential foundation for reliable state synchronization.
 This enables more efficient network delta compression, consistent physics interactions, verifiable command processing, and robust replay capabilities—all vital for fair, coherent, and maintainable shared virtual experiences.
+Furthermore, the regular, predictable structure provides a substrate amenable to efficient spatial partitioning for distributed computation across parallel architectures (clusters, GPUs, edge networks), simplifying domain decomposition and potentially improving load balancing
+(<a href="#subsubsec-benefits-parallelism"
+data-reference-type="ref+Label"
+data-reference="subsubsec-benefits-parallelism">3.2.4</a>).

+### Hierarchical Representation via Relative Addressing

+The framework naturally enables multi-scale representations through relative addressing
+(<a href="#subsec-scaling-pipeline" data-reference-type="ref+Label"
+data-reference="subsec-scaling-pipeline">2.2</a>).
+Applications can
+utilize this capability to encode coarse global positions efficiently while representing fine-grained local details (like avatar kinematics or intricate environmental features) with high precision relative to a parent coordinate.
+For example, an avatar’s core position could be stored on a moderate-resolution A15 grid, while its complex joint movements are encoded on a much finer A15 grid defined locally relative to that core position.
+This approach optimizes the balance between data size, spatial range, and the level of detail required for different components of a scene.

 ### Implicit Spatial Constraints